curtisjm17/CMPE249_Project/README.md

     $ tar -xf disparity_maps_v1.1.tar
     $ gunzip rectified_stereo_images_v1.1.tar.gz
     $ tar -xf rectified_stereo_images_v1.1.tar
+## 11) Clone mobilestereonet:
+    This should be cloned to the same directory that all other clones have occured in.

+    $ git clone git@github.com:taylormaurer4323/mobilestereonet.git
 # Results
 Results generated from these models can be found here:\
 https://drive.google.com/drive/folders/1qzRZFK35v3Jdq8aCoflg6QV_ajw-339O?usp=sharing